 My father passed away on Monday, February 9th.

-Just two weeks ago, I sent him a video from a food blogger.
+Just two weeks ago, I sent him a review video from a food blogger.
 He was interested and went to try it out, but the coffee shop was closed.
 I thought that was the end of it, but a few days later (January 30th), he went back and posted his first-ever detailed food review.

 "Conclusion - the fried noodles and stir-fried boiled noodles had a lot of MSG and weren't very good; I don't know about the more expensive meat and seafood dishes."